Set up Elasticsearch service

 mapper-murmur3: Murmur3 mapper plugin for computing hashes at index-time

 mapper-size: Size mapper plugin, enables the

-For full documentation on these plugins, see Elasticsearch plugin documentation.
+For documentation on plugins, see Elasticsearch plugin documentation.

 $MAGENTO_CLOUD_RELATIONSHIPS, a JSON object, to retrieve environment-related relationships.

-To verify this information used for configurations and settings:
+To verify information used for configurations and settings:

 php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"])));'